pinterb/bootstrap/provisioning/ansible/roles/wildfly/README.md

 ## role variables

 There are MANY variables to this role.

-But here's a high-level summary...
+**Note:** Using the default values in [defaults/main.yml](https://github.com/pinterb/bootstrap/blob/master/provisioning/ansible/roles/wildfly/install/defaults/main.yml) should result in an installation that closely resembles out-of-box install.

-Installation:
+### Installation:

 |name|description|default|
 |----|-----------|-------|